chompy/pbrew/README.md

 ### Things that might be implemented
 - app dependencies
-- solr
-- support for other languages
+- support for other languages (Go, Python, etc)
 - workers
 - cron jobs